robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Overview

-The Teams Auto Attendant & Call Queue Historical Report Power BI template provides the following three reports:
+The Teams Auto Attendant & Call Queue Historical Report Power BI template contains the following three reports:

 - The [Auto Attendant](media/aa-cq-historical-report-sample-aa-v320.png) report shows analytics for calls coming into your Auto attendants.
 - The [Call Queue](media/aa-cq-historical-report-sample-cq-v320.png) report shows analytics for calls coming into your Call queues.